ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

 ^ But in implementation instead of returning a concrete instance of some type like from factory method we return a `TyphoonDefinition` that describes how that instance should be created when it is requested.
-What initializer should be used and with what parameters, what properties should be injected.
-Here we define that `APIClient` will be created with `init(session:)` constructor and that it's session argument will be provided by the same assembly.
-Also we define that when  logger property will be injected with a logger instance also provided by the same assembly.
+What initialiser should be used and with what perameters, what properties should be injected.

+^ Here we define that `APIClient` will be created with `init(session:)` constructor and that it's session argument will be provided by the same assembly.
+Also we define that logger property will be injected with a logger instance also provided by the same assembly.

 ```swift
 public dynamic func apiClient() -> AnyObject {